 LEARNING FROM CAREER AND LABOUR MARKET INFORMATION

 Every pupil, and their parents, should have access to good quality information about future study options and labour market opportunities.
-They will need the support of an informed adviser to make the best use of available information. – By the age of 14, all pupils should have accessed and used information about career paths and the labour market to inform their own decisions on study options.
+They will need the support of an informed adviser to make the best use of available information.

 By the age of 14, all pupils should have accessed and used information about career paths and the labour market to inform their own decisions on study options. – Parents should be encouraged to access and use information about labour markets and future study options to inform their support to their children.